ClusterM/clujtag-avr/README.md

 clujtag
 ===========

-Very simple JTAG programmer for AVR microcontrollers with hardware USB.
+Very simple JTAG programmer based on AVR microcontroller with hardware USB.

 You can use it to flash SVF or XSVF files via JTAG interface.